rsyslog/rsyslog/source/configuration/modules/imrelp.rst

-The interval between the last data packet sent (simple ACKs are not considered data) and the first keepalive probe; after the connection is marked to need keepalive, this counter is not used any further.
+The interval between the last data packet sent (simple ACKs are not considered data) and the first keepalive probe; after the connection is marked with keep-alive, this counter is not used any further.
 The default, 0, means that the operating system defaults are used.
-This has only effect if keep-alive is enabled.
+This only has an effect if keep-alive is enabled.
 The functionality may not be available on all platforms.